-Where to Stay for Luxury
+Where to Stay in Vienna for Luxury

-One of Vienna's top luxury destinations is the Hotel Sans Souci Wien in the Neubau neighborhood, but just a few blocks from the cute shops and cafes in the Spittelberg Quarter of the inner city.
+One of Vienna's top luxury hotels is the Hotel Sans Souci Wien in the Neubau neighborhood, but just a few blocks from the cute shops and cafes in the Spittelberg Quarter of the inner city.
 This five-star hotel has a fully-equipped fitness room and 20-meter pool as well as a holistic spa that offers a range of treatments.

 Sitting across from the State Opera House in the inner city, the Hotel Sacher Wien is convenient to the popular Kaerntnerstrasse shopping district and has views over the city from its upper suites.
 This opulent hotel is well known for its chic spa, as well as its classic grandeur, characterized by antique furnishings and authentic décor.

 Nearby, only two blocks from Park Burggarten and the Mozart Statue and across the street from the Albertina Museum, is The Guesthouse Vienna.
 Modern elegance permeates the spacious apartment-like rooms, which come equipped with complimentary non-alcoholic beverages and an espresso machine.
 For those who want to sleep in, the in-house bakery serves breakfast all day long.

 Fashionistas will love its proximity to Vienna's high-end shopping district, where Armani, Prada, and Vuitton display their latest styles.
 It is also within a ten-minute walk to some of the city's most significant historic sights, including the Imperial Palace and Treasury, the Jewish Museum, Karlsplatz, Stephansplatz, and St. Stephen's Cathedral.

 Despite its incredibly central location overlooking St. Stephen's Cathedral in the heart of the inner city, Hotel Am Stephansplatz has quiet rooms and reasonable rates while offering complimentary breakfast, a business center, and airport transportation.
 This four-star boutique hotel is just a block from the Kohlmarkt shopping district, St. Peter's Cathedral, and Mozarthaus Vienna.

-Although the Small Luxury Hotel Das Tyrol is located in the Mariahilf neighborhood, it is in an ideal location by the high-end shops and cafes of the Mariahilfer Strasse pedestrian zone, as well as just a few steps from Vienna's museum quarter.
+Although the Hotel Das Tyrol is located in the Mariahilf neighborhood, it is in an ideal location by the high-end shops and cafes of the Mariahilfer Strasse pedestrian zone, as well as just a few steps from Vienna's museum quarter.
 This small hotel has lively art-inspired décor, spacious rooms, and a unique charm.

-On the opposite side of the city in the Leopoldstadt neighborhood and just a few minutes from the underground stop, Der Wilhelmshof is ideal for families traveling with children.
+On the opposite side of the city in the Leopoldstadt neighborhood and just a few minutes from the underground stop, Der Wilhelmshof is an ideal hotel for families traveling with children.
 It is close to the Praterstern water park and Riesenrad amusement park, as well as other attractions like Madame Tussauds Vienna, the chocolate museum, and a planetarium.

-Where to Stay on a Budget
+Where to Stay in Vienna on a Budget

 Located a few blocks to the east of the Wieden neighborhood, next to Belvedere Palace & Museum and large natural areas, like the Alpengarten and the Botanical Garden of the University of Vienna, the Hotel Pension Bosch is convenient to several tram stops.
 Rooms, accented with lovely wooden armoires and classic touches, have high ceilings and are a peaceful respite from the city center.